vossstef/VIC20Nano/README.md

 Load first program from Disk:<br>
 LOAD"*",8<br>
 RUN<br>
 JiffyDOS can be used as well known Speedloader.
-You have to convert the Jiffy Kernal JiffyDOS_VIC-20.bin into a MI file, update the gowin_prom_kernal.ipc with the IP Generator and synthesize the Project + update the TN.
 Change in OSD the c1541 DOS to Jiffy too.<br>

 ## RAM Expansion
 Size and Region can be activated in several steps.
 A change takes effect immediately.